-Best for Damaged Hair: JR Liggett’s Virgin Coconut & Argan Oil Shampoo Bar
+Best Overall: J.R.
+Liggett's Virgin Coconut & Argan Oil Shampoo Bar

-Not only does this contain moisturizing coconut and olive oils, but it also contains strengthening argan oil to help keep your strands long, strong, and healthy.
-It protects against pollution and UV damage too, thanks to antioxidant-rich vitamin E and sunflower oil.
+Not only does this contain moisturizing coconut and olive oils, but it also contains strengthening argan oil to help keep your strands long and strong.
+Made with Vitamin E and sunflower oil, this shampoo bar protects against pollution and UV damage.
 And how cute is the vintage packaging?

 Best for Dandruff: Ethique Heali Kiwi Shampoo for Dandruff or Scalp Problems

-This brand offers some of the top-rated shampoo bars on Amazon, including this one.
-It’s 100% soap-free and uses neem and karanja oils to treat scalp issues; users repeatedly comment on how well it works to fight flakes.
+This brand offers some of the top-rated shampoo bars, including this one.
+Formulated with neem and Karanja oils, it’s 100% soap-free and can help with scalp issues; users repeatedly comment on how well it works to fight flakes.
 Soothing oats combat itchiness, too, and the zero-waste brand places a special emphasis on minimizing their environmental impact, always a good thing.

 Best for Oily Scalps: Basin Charcoal Shampoo Bar

-Charcoal is a commonly used skin care ingredient, thanks to its abilities to both remove excess oil and purify the skin.
+Charcoal is a commonly used skincare ingredient, thanks to its ability to remove excess oil.
 Breaking news: It can do the same for your scalp and hair.
 This bar, which lasts 50 to 75 washes, uses bamboo charcoal to eliminate oil and excess product residue, leaving your scalp and hair feeling cleaner than ever.